pywbem/pywbem/DEVELOP.md

       - `git tag v$MNU`

-    - Push the final tag upstream:
+    - Push the added tag upstream:

       - `git push --tags`

+20. If this is a new minor release, create a branch for its fix stream:

+    - `git checkout master`
+    - `git pull`
+    - `git checkout -b stable_$MN`
+    - `git push --set-upstream origin stable_$MN`

+21. On RTD, activate the new branch stable_$MN as a version to be built.

-19. On GitHub, edit the new tag, and create a release description on it.
+22. On GitHub, edit the new tag, and create a release description on it.
 This will cause it to appear in the Release tab.

-20. Close milestone `M.N.U` on GitHub.
+23. Close milestone `M.N.U` on GitHub.

-21. Upload the package to PyPI:
+24. Upload the package to PyPI:

     **Attention!!** This only works once.
 You cannot re-release the same version to PyPI.